zentrocdot/Bash/DOCUMENTS/Abbreviations_and_acronyms.md

 <p align="justify">For documentation purposes, subsequently there is table with abbreviations and acronyms related to Linux and Bash.
 I will update this page from time to time.
 This list does not claim to be exhaustive<sup>[1,2,3]</sup>.</p>

+<p align="justify">The abbreviations and acronyms listed hereinafter are partly known and partly probably rather unknown.
+Some are still current in use, others are more historical.</p>

 | Abbreviation or Acronym | Description                                         |
 | ----------------------- | --------------------------------------------------- |
 | ALSA                    | Advanced Linux Sound Architecture                   |